grassrootseconomics/docs.grassecon.org/docs/scu_member_csp.md

         6. Auditing
 3. **Sarafu Denomination:** Sarafu are denominated in Kenyan Shillings and GE commits to accept SRF at current market value in Kenyan Shillings for their goods and services.
 Note that destruction of outstanding Sarafu will be controlled via Levies.
 4. **Levies:** All Kitabu balances holding SRF vouchers will be subject to an automatic and continuous community levy accruing to 2% a month, the proceeds of which will automatically go to the Kibuyu Account _(See Kitabu Account Holder under Official  Signatories) _for the purpose of promoting liquidity and supporting the Kibuyu’s greater community.
-5. **Membership:** Anyone holding SRF Vouchers is by definition a member agreeing to the Sarafu Chama.
+5. **Membership:** Anyone holding SRF Vouchers is by definition a member agreeing to the Sarafu Clearing Union Agreement.
-6. **Good Faith:** GE enters into this Agreement in good faith and holds harmless Members of the Sarafu Chama subject to the provisions of the Sarafu Chama Agreement.
+6. **Good Faith:** GE enters into this Agreement in good faith and holds harmless Members of the Sarafu Clearing Union.
 7. **Entirety:** this application represents consent to the entirety of a mutual agreement between Sarafu Unlimited Members to the expressed common purpose and no other.
 8. **In WITNESS WHEREOF**, the duly authorized representatives of GE sign this agreement on the dates indicated below, and agree to abide by the terms of this agreement.